osmanbeyoglulab/CITRUS/README.md

 The output contains many elements including "predicted gene expression", "extracted TF activities", "gene embedding", "tumor embedding", "attention weight", etc. They are integrated into a python dictionary data structure as:

-The output dictory object was serialized to a byte stream and saved as a pickle file on disk.
 ```sh
 dataset_out = {
     "labels": labels,         # measured exp